Mastodon

 Unfortunately, the Hunter has been avoiding James, mostly because he’s infatuated with her and she isn’t interested, but since Lara wants her son to be safe, the Hunter shares his class schedule and he follows her like an unwanted puppy.

 At some point in this story, James will be badly injured and need a transfusion.
 The only person available with a compatible blood type will be the Hunter.
-Her half-demon blood will inadvertently activate dormant fairy powers even his mother had no idea he had, on top of giving him access to demon magic.
+Her half-demon blood will inadvertently activate dormant fairy powers even Lara had no idea her son possessed, on top of giving him access to demon magic.

 The time frame for this one will be about thirteen years after She Seeks Peace.